-It is time to make this room look better and be more comfortable for guest.
-The lake house is 40 minutes from my home so I will be making most of the decor at my home and taking it to the lake eventually.
+It is time to make this room look better and be more comfortable for the guest.
+The lake house is 40 minutes from my home so I will be making most of the decor at my home and taking it to the lake.

-My inspiration for my rug is this dip-dyed rug from Urban Outfitters that cost $369.
+My inspiration for my rug cost $369.
 This rug is exactly what I have in mind for this room.
-Our floors are espresso stained concrete and a dark rug does not show up on the dark floor so I want a rug that is light colored and I wanted to make my tassels a lighter grey color.
-I also feel that the fur rug will go with the rustic cabin look that I am going for.
+Our floors are espresso stained concrete and a dark rug does not show up on the dark floor so I want a rug that is light-colored.
+I wanted to make my tassels a lighter grey color.
+The fur rug will go with the rustic cabin look that I am going for.

 I purchased a rug remnant several years ago for $6.95 that I had not found a need for until now.
-I think my dog wants the rug for herself.
+Jasmine the Boxer wants the rug for herself.

-I let the tassels sit in the pan of Rit Dye for 10 minutes until they were the color that I was wanting.
+Let the tassels sit in the pan of Rit Dye for 10 minutes until they were the color desired.

-I am heading to the lake tomorrow to paint the room, create my wall technique, install curtain rods, and hang curtains!
+I am heading to the lake tomorrow to paint the room.

-Thank you for visiting the $100 Room Challenge and my DIY Dyed Tassel Rug and don’t forget to visit the other blogger’s rooms and projects below.
+Thank you for visiting the $100 Room Challenge and my DIY Dyed Tassel Rug.